Republic of China Army: Main battle tanks

-As of 2019, the ROC army has 480 M60A3s, 450 CM11s (modified M48 turrets mated to M60 chassis), and 250 CM12s (CM-11 turrets mated to M48 hulls).
+As of 2019, the ROC army had 480 M60A3s, 450 CM11s (modified M48 turrets mated to M60 chassis), and 250 CM12s (CM11 turrets mated to M48 hulls and since retired from service).
 The design and technology used in the tanks date back to the 1940s and 1950s, including their 105mm rifled gun and utilizing traditional steel armor plating rather than composite materials used in modern armored fighting vehicles.
 It is expected that the majority of the ROC Army's armored units would continue to be equipped with legacy tanks in upgraded form after the army acquires the newer modern tanks.
-As of 2015, some CM11 tanks are observed to be upgraded with explosive reactive armor around the turret and hull.
+As of 2015, some CM11 tanks were observed to be upgraded with explosive reactive armor around the turret and hull.

 In October 2017, Taiwan announced an upgrade program for 450 M60A3s consisting of replacing the main gun with a new 120 mm weapon, as well as upgrading the ballistics computer, turret hydraulics, and other systems.
 Testing and evaluation are expected to be completed in 2019 and application of new features to start in 2020.
 However, in July 2018 the Ministry of National Defense renewed its interest in acquiring Abrams, and had set aside US$990 million to purchase 108 M1A2s while modernization of existing M60A3s in service continues.

 On June 7, 2019, Taiwan's Ministry of National Defense confirmed that Taiwan has signed a $2 billion weapons deal with the Trump administration, which includes a purchase of 108 M1A2T (M1A2C export variant for Taiwan) Abrams battle tanks.
 Taiwanese defense officials intend to use the M1A2T Abrams battle tank to replace its army's M60A3 and M48H CM11 tanks.
 On July 8, 2019, the U.S. State Department approved the sale of new M1A2T Abrams tanks to Taiwan despite criticism and protest of the deal from the People's Republic of China (PRC).
-The deal includes 122 M2 Mounted Machine Guns, 216 M240 machine guns, 14 M88A2 HERCULES vehicles, and 16 M1070A1 Heavy Equipment Transporters.
+The deal includes 122 M2 Mounted Machine Guns, 216 M240 machine guns, 14 M88A2 Hercules vehicles, and 16 M1070A1 Heavy Equipment Transporters.
 General Dynamics Land Systems will build the tanks at Anniston Army Depot, Alabama, and at Joint Systems Manufacturing Center in Lima, Ohio.
 The final signing of the Letter of Offer and Acceptance (LOA) was confirmed on December 21, 2019.
 The tanks represent the first sale of new tanks to the ROC Army in decades from the US.
 Surplus M1A1 tanks were previously rejected by previous US administrations, including George W. Bush in 2001.
 Current ROC tanks include used M60A3 tanks and locally manufactured M48 tanks in which the initial variants were first produced between the 1950s and 1960s.
 The first batch of 38 tanks were received on December 16, 2024, with the remaining tanks to be delivered in two more batches, the second one in 2025 and the final one in 2026.